 Section 1753.2(a).
-Method of calculating Well Abandonment Costs Estimates by using prescribed estimated well days, section 1753.2(a)(3) and base daily cost rate section 1753.2(a)(4), are questionable and without foundation.
+Method of calculating Well Abandonment Costs Estimates by using prescribed estimate well days, section 1753.2(a)(3) and base daily cost rate section 1753.2(a)(4), are questionable and without foundation.
 Transparency is required in how these "Base" numbers were derived.
 CalGEM's mandated factors are arbitrary and capricious and will result in higher cost estimates in well abandonments.
 Basis for determining factors must be provided.

 Response: NOT ACCEPTED.
 One of the largest factors is the number of days it takes to complete the abandonment process, which is directly reflected by any challenges associated with abandoning a specific well.
-The Basis of Reasoning for Base Costs document that was released with the rulemaking provides details on the development of these number.
+The Basis Document for Base Costs that was released with the rulemaking provides details on the development of these numbers.
 As described in that document, CalGEM's dataset is based on ten years of state abandonment contracts.

-Section 1753.2(a)(1).
-Information used in the Aggregated Well Score Table is not supported with any reasons, facts or sources.
+Section 1753.2(a)(1). information used in the Aggregated Well Score Table is not supported with any reasons, facts or sources.
 As an example, the deeper the well the higher the Well Score is nonsensical due to the fact in estimating the cost to abandon a well an operator will take total well condition into consideration including the well depth.
 A higher well score is "double dipping" cost estimating methodology in that depth is already accounted for.
 All factors used in the Aggregated Well Score Table need further evaluation and transparency to ensure that operators turn in accurate cost estimates and "simulated well costs" (from the CalGEM Excel "Workbook for Cost Estimates") are realistic and not inflated due to baseless factors.

 Response: NOT ACCEPTED.
-The Basis of Reasoning for Base Costs document, section 2 that was released with the rulemaking provides details on the development of these numbers and a discussion on the testing of the cost estimate methodology.
+The Basis Document for Base Costs that was released with the rulemaking provides details on the development of these numbers and a discussion on the testing of the cost estimate methodology.
 The well depth was found to be relevant to the estimated cost to abandon a well.
+CalGEM tested out the Method 1 methodology to determine if the calculated cost estimates were in line with the historical state contracts.
+Please see the Basis Document for Base Costs that was released with the rulemaking, section 2 for a discussion on the testing of the cost estimate methodology.